In its review of the systems and controls framework in Paragraph HC-3.2.1, the audit committee must:

 (c) Ensure that

-senior management have put in place appropriate systems of control for the business of the company and the information needs of the board; in particular, there must be appropriate systems and functions for identifying as well as for monitoring risk, the financial position of the company, and compliance with applicable laws, regulations and best practice standards.
+senior management have put in place appropriate systems of control for the business of the licensee and the information needs of the board; in particular, there must be appropriate systems and functions for identifying as well as for monitoring risk, the financial position of the licensee, and compliance with applicable laws, regulations and best practice standards.
 The systems must produce information on a timely basis.